Work with the Parkinson's Virtual Biotech

 Douglas Williamson PhD, Drug Discovery Manager (Chemistry)

-Douglas is currently a Drug Discovery Manager within the Virtual Biotech Directorate of Parkinson's UK, identifying projects from potential partners for seed investment funding and working collaboratively to progress them towards the clinic.
-Douglas is a medicinal chemist with more than 20 years biotech experience, having led drug discovery projects in oncology and CNS, including LRRK2 inhibitors for the treatment of Parkinson's disease.
-He holds a PhD in Chemistry from the University of Manchester Institute of Science and Technology and BSc (Hons) in Chemistry with Medicinal Chemistry from the University of Glasgow.
-He is an active committee member of the Biological and Medicinal Chemistry Sector of the Royal Society of Chemistry, where he organises a range of scientific meetings and holds the position of Treasurer.
+Douglas is a medicinal chemist with more than 20 years biotech experience, having led drug discovery projects in oncology and neurology, including LRRK2 inhibitors for the treatment of Parkinson's.
+He is an active commitee member of the Biological and Medicinal Chemistry Sector of the Royal Society of Chemistry, where he organises a range of scientific meetings and holds the position of Treasurer.

 Professor David Dexter, Director of Research